ChristopherDrum/pez/README.md

 [ZILCH is quite complex](https://github.com/ZoBoRf/ZILCH-How-to?tab=readme-ov-file#to-run-zilch-muddle-is-needed), and likely won't be possible to target for this project.
 Running original ZILCH requires ITS MUDDLE and... that's about as far as I can understand right now.
 Getting ZILCH alone to run at all sounds like it was a pretty monumental task; an easy compilation simply looks out of reach.

 ## More authoring options

 Need to check on emacs and the state of interactive fiction language support built-in.
-I doubt Dialog is included, so offering a build of `vim` of `emacs` ready for both of those languages would be nice.
+I doubt Dialog is included, so offering a build of `vim` or `emacs` ready for both of those languages would be nice.
 Maybe as I get more comfortable with more complex projects we can suggest more visual editors (Zed?).
 The current cosmos builds are pretty comprehensive, so maybe a stripped-down build could be provided that is focused exclusively on interactive fiction authoring?

 ## [Scott Adams games](https://www.mobygames.com/group/8028/scott-adams-classic-adventures/)

 I did a quick-and-dirty build of [ScottFree](https://www.ifarchive.org/if-archive/scott-adams/interpreters/scottfree) and played Pirate Adventure in a universal build.
 I had to remove some deprecated string handling to get it working, which I could put more effort into repairing properly, but the two word verb-noun system still maintains a loyal following.
 I'm not so clear on what "language" those games are written in these days, or how to compile for ScottFree.
 This is a large gap in my IF knowledge base.